 Read this post: How to improve your page speed insight score

-12. Font Squirrel Webfont Generator – Useful for generating web friendly fonts to upload to your WordPress site.
-Works well with Thrive Themes Custom Fonts.
+14. Font Squirrel Webfont Generator – A useful tool for generating web-safe fonts to upload to your WordPress site.

-13. Pixlr – Powerful and free collection of photo editing applications for iOS and Android.
-Theres also a desktop editor available.
+15. Pixlr – Pixlr is a powerful free collection of photo editing applications for iOS and Android.
+There’s also a desktop editor available.

-14. Photoscape (Mac & Windows) – Super simple, feature rich desktop photo editing tool, complete with filters, fonts, shapes, brushes, effects and more.
+16. Photoscape (Mac & Windows) – Photoscape is a super simple, feature-rich, desktop photo editing tool.
+It comes complete with filters, fonts, shapes, brushes, effects, and more.

-There is a free version, and a premium version of this desktop software.
-The premium version opens up more tools and creative possibilities, with many more filters and design elements to use.
+There is a free version and a premium version of this desktop software.
+The premium version opens up more options, tools, and creative possibilities, with additional filters, design elements, etc.

-17. Affinity Photo (Mac & Soon Windows) – Beastly professional photo editing software to rival some of the best in the business, including Adobe’s Photoshop, but at the fraction of the price!
+19. Affinity Photo (Mac & Windows) – A beastly professional photo editing software to rival some of the best pro tools in the business, including Adobe’s Photoshop, but at a fraction of the price!

-18. Macaw – Whilst you can’t actually use this tool to export projects to WordPress, it’s great for creating wire frame website design templates, before finalising and moving your design concept to a different platform.
+20. Macaw – Powerful wire-framing tool for web designers.
+While you can’t use this tool to export projects to WordPress, it’s excellent for creating wireframe website design templates before finalizing and moving your design concept to a different platform.